 Welcome to TOK!

-What are the aims and structure of TOK?
+What are the aims of TOK?

 TOK doesn’t have a curriculum quite as tight as other subjects.
 The reason for that is simple: there is no checklist of things you have to know for the end of course exam, because there is no end of course exam.
 Instead, you are expected to be able to construct a wide-ranging essay and deliver a thematic exhibition that draw on your own ideas and opinions, formed during the two years of the course.
 Having said that, you will focus on several distinct things..